FBNajis/London-Bike-Rides-Dashboard/README.md

 ## Project Overview

-This project aims to analyze customer feedback for British Airways through collected reviews.
-The review data is processed and visualized using Tableau to create an interactive dashboard.
-This dashboard is designed to provide in-depth insights into various aspects of the customer experience, including sentiment, ratings, frequently discussed topics, and key service areas, thereby helping to understand overall customer satisfaction and identify potential areas for improvement.
+This project aims to analyze London's bike-sharing data to understand how various factors, especially weather conditions, affect the number of bike rides.
+The raw data is processed using Python and then visualized using Tableau to create an interactive dashboard.
+This dashboard is designed to provide in-depth insights into bike usage trends, correlations with temperature and wind speed, and seasonal patterns, thereby helping to understand the behavior of bike-sharing service users in London.

 ---